saturnlighting/literature-review/README.md

 between cycling uptake and street lighting show the importance of light conditions as a policy measure to encourage cycling in the dark.
-Lighting conditions improvements not only may increase cycling trips in general, but also the inclusivity on cycling, since, as has been demonstrated, street lighting will benefit more certain sectors of society such as women, children, the elderly, and certain disadvantaged groups.
+Lighting conditions improvements not only may increase cycling trips in general, but also the inclusivity of cycling, since, as has been demonstrated, street lighting will benefit more certain sectors of society such as women, children, the elderly, and certain disadvantaged groups.